sergeysychov/behaviour_inject/README.md

 ## <a id="create"></a> Create instead of new
 <a href="#table">Back to contents</a>

 Sometimes there's need to create local object using a variety of context-related dependencies.
 One shouldn't resolve this dependencies to create it manually.
 It would be better to use [Create] attribute.
 It means that denoted object type should not bee looked among dependencies registered at context but immidiately created using them.
-In can be both used in members and constructors.
+It can be both used in members and constructors.
 Here's the exambple.

 ```csharp
 public class Foo